Reduce Ear Wax: The Do’s and Don’ts

 Common Professional Techniques

 Irrigation uses warm water to flush out softened wax.
 This gentle method works well for moderate buildup without complications.
-Micro-suction employs a tiny vacuum to extract wax under microscopic visualization.
+Micro-suction employs a tiny vacuum to extract wax under careful visualization.
 It’s particularly effective for hard, impacted wax.

 Manual removal with a curette involves using a small, curved instrument to scoop out wax.
 This precise technique suits situations where other methods aren’t appropriate.
 Your provider determines the best approach after examination.